Ted Kubiak: Baseball career

 Kubiak grew up in Highland Park, New Jersey and is a graduate of Highland Park High School, class of 1960.
-He was signed by the Kansas City Athletics as an amateur free agent before the 1961 baseball season.
+He was signed by the Kansas City Athletics as an amateur free agent in September 1960 by scout Ray Sanders.
 He played in the minor leagues for six seasons before making his major league debut at the age of 24 with the Athletics on April 14, 1967.
 The Athletics franchise moved from Kansas City to Oakland, California prior to the 1968 season.
 On December 7, 1969, the Athletics traded Kubiak along with George Lauzerique to the Milwaukee Brewers for Ray Oyler and Diego Segui.

 Kubiak produced the best offensive statistics of his career while playing for the Brewers in 1970, posting career-highs in games played (152), batting average (.252), home runs (4) and runs batted in (41).
 Kubiak still holds the Brewers' record for most RBIs in a single game with 7 (later equalled by 8 other Milwaukee players), which he set at Boston on July 18, 1970, the team's first year in Milwaukee.